University of Wisconsin–Madison

 Returning TA Workshop – recommended for TAs with prior UW-Madison teaching experience

-Returning TA Workshop is offered every August.
+The Returning TA Workshop is offered every August.
 TAs will have an opportunity to connect with peers, discuss common teaching challenges in a supportive environment, and advance their teaching practice.

 Many TAs employed in CALS attend TA Training provided by the College of Engineering – please contact your department to determine if you are required to attend.
-Please refer to the Engineering section of this me.
+Please refer to the Engineering section of this guide.

 New TAs in full-time MBA programs and PhD students with teaching responsibilities will complete a four-module online course during the first week of TA contracts to help them succeed in their role.
 (TAs in the Master of Accountancy program receive separate training.)
 You are automatically enrolled in this Canvas course and will receive a welcome email with all the necessary details to get started.